Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “Get in there and keep your teeth together.”
 Commanding eyes warn of the price for disobedience.
 “You defy me, and you’ll be lonely until morning.”

-Aedan relents.
-Inside, he finds a wagon made for people, not things, with two bench seats bearing cushions and lattice-door overhead compartments deep enough to fit a fetal-posed druid.
+Reluctantly, Aedan complies.
+Inside, he discovers a wagon designed for people, not possessions, with two bench seats adorned with cushions and overhead compartments large enough to accommodate his lanky legs if he bends them.

 Milky enters and whistles at his surroundings.